 Take a look at how much money you have coming in on a regular basis, like your salary.
 If your income changes from month to month, work out the average over the last 3 months.

 Then, looking at your bank statements or transaction history for the last 3 months, work out your average monthly spend.
-By comparing your income and expenses, you'll see if you're living beyond your means or if you've got money left over.
+By comparing your income and expenses, you'll see if you're living beyond your means or have money left over.

 It can be helpful to put your expenses into categories so you can see specific areas where you may be overspending.
 Include regular outgoings like:

-You can try making small adjustments, like cutting out the odd takeaway or trimming your weekly food shop.
+You could then try making small adjustments to your spending, like cutting out the odd takeaway or trimming your weekly food shop.

 Once you've decided where to make changes, set yourself a monthly (or weekly) goal for spending in each category.